 ConAgra Foods fills the refrigerators, freezers, and pantries of most households.
 The company makes and markets name-brand packaged and frozen foods that are sold in most retail outlets.
 ConAgra's cornucopia of America's best-known brands includes Banquet, Chef Boyardee, Egg Beaters, Healthy Choice, Hunt's, Marie Callender, Orville Redenbacher's, PAM, Peter Pan, Reddi-Wip, Slim Jim, Snack Pack, and Van Camp's.
 It is also one of the biggest producers of seasoning and grain ingredients for the US food service, food manufacturing, and industrial markets.
-ConAgra Foods is selling its private-label food and its potato and vegetable product businesses.
+ConAgra Foods sold its private-label food business to TreeHouse Foods for $2.7 billion in February 2016.

 ConAgra's business is divided into three reporting segments: Consumer Foods, Commercial Foods, and Private Brands.

 The Consumer Foods segment, which generates more than 45% of sales, consists of branded, private-label, and custom-made food products.
 The lineup ranges from meals to side dishes, snacks, and desserts (found frozen, refrigerated, or at shelf-stable temperature), and is sold by a variety of retailers and some food service operators, mainly in North America.

 ConAgra's Commercial Foods segment comprises commercially branded food products and ingredients used in the kitchens of food manufacturers, as well as food service and industrial customers.
 The segment brings in nearly 30% of sales.

-After acquiring Ralcorp, the company established its rapidly growing Private Brands segment, which generates about 25% of sales.
-The segment produces private branded and customized food items (cereal, condiments, baked goods, etc.) which are sold in a variety of retail and foodservice channels, primarily in North America.
+ConAgra Foods sold its Private Brands segment to TreeHouse Foods for $2.7 billion in February 2016.
+After acquiring Ralcorp, the company had established its rapidly growing Private Brands segment, which generated about 25% of sales.
+The segment produced private branded and customized food items (cereal, condiments, baked goods, etc.) which are sold in a variety of retail and foodservice channels, primarily in North America.

 ConAgra operates mainly in the US from more than 30 domestic manufacturing facilities across states mostly in the Midwestern, Sunbelt, and New England regions.
 It has international manufacturing facilities in Argentina, Austria, Canada, Mexico, the Netherlands, and the UK.
 ConAgra also operates general offices in China, Colombia, Italy, Japan, Mexico, the Netherlands, Panama, Puerto Rico, and Singapore.

 Sales and Marketing